 Treatments for GERD

-Meds for mild to moderate GERD includes antacids, H2 blockers and proton-pump inhibitors (PPIs), which all work to reduce the amount of acid produced by the stomach, Dr. Czwornog says.
+There are also over-the-counter and/or prescription H2 blockers and proton-pump inhibitors (PPIs), which both work to reduce the amount of acid produced by the stomach, Dr. Czwornog says.

 In some cases, if there is a discernible cause, some people with GERD may undergo surgery.
 For instance, if the GERD is caused by a hiatal hernia, fixing the hernia can resolve the symptoms.